 A commonly cited statistic says 65% of the population are visual learners, so chances are there are many of them in your workplace.
 When done right, visuals convey information in an easy-to-digest manner and have a more lasting impression than text.
 Instead of printing posters, we recommend going digital: Mount TVs in your offices and use them to display a rotating selection of visual messaging.

-Consider using purpose-built digital signage software – like Enplug – to display various visuals in your office.
-It can serve a range of purposes, such as:
+Consider using purpose-built digital signage software – like Enplug – to display visuals in your office.
+These screens can serve a range of purposes, such as:

-- Informing your team of company announcements, job openings, sales and marketing metrics, etc. or non-company specific information like breaking news and the weather
+- Informing your team of company announcements, job openings, sales and marketing metrics or non-company specific information like breaking news and the weather

 - Inspiring your team by displaying goals, accomplishments or motivational quotes